How to use the Olio app: get free food & household items

 Is everything on Olio free?

 Previously, yes.
-With their new selling feature, you can also buy things second-hand cheaply.
-But the Olio app is free to download and use.
+With their new selling feature, you can also buy things secondhand cheaply.
+But the Olio app download is free and easy to use.

 Which businesses partner with Olio?